cyypherus/skyfeed/README.md

 </details>

-# Building a Feed Generator
+# Building a Feed Generator about Cats

 This section walks you through building a feed generator using Skyfeed.

 [Note]
-In a real implementation storage should be implemented with a database such as sqlite
+In a real implementation storage should be implemented with a database such as sqlite for more efficient queries & persistent data.

 ## Implement the `FeedHandler` Trait